 What operating system do I want?

-Choosing between iOS and Android is one of the fundamental questions you should ask yourself before browsing for a new phone.
-It’ll help narrow down your options considerably as iOS only runs on Apple devices.
-Let’s take a look at the perks and drawbacks of each system.
+Choosing between iOS and Android is one of the most fundamental questions you should ask yourself before browsing for a new phone.
+It’ll help narrow down your options considerably, as iOS only runs on Apple devices.
+Let’s take a look at the perks and drawbacks of each system:

 - Exclusive to iPhones

-- Simple, easy-to-use design but limited customizability to the look and feel of the interface
+- Simple, easy-to-use design but limited customisability to the look and feel of the interface

 - Uses Apple apps (Apple Music, FaceTime, Safari)